Where To Get Indian And Pakistani Delivery in LA

 Electric Lotus in Los Feliz has solid food across-the-board, but is probably best known for being one of the only Indian restaurants in town with Impossible meat on its menu (check for available - it often sells out).
 They’re on all major delivery platforms, but if you order through their website, you get 15% off.

 Located on the second floor of a giant Brentwood office building, India’s Oven is a longtime neighborhood standby with an array of very good vegetarian dishes.
 The channa masala, dal makhani (lentil-based curry), and aloo gobi (spiced cauliflower) are all stand-outs.
-Takeout and delivery available on most major options.
+Takeout and delivery available.

 India’s Restaurant is located on the Los Feliz/Silver Lake border and has built an almost cult-like following over the years.
 Like many places on this list, this family-run restaurant sticks primarily to classic dishes, but does them all incredibly well.
 The lamb vindaloo is a favorite.
 Takeout and delivery available on most major platforms.

 This tiny Indian/Mexican fusion cafe inside a Hollywood car wash is about as LA as it gets, but it isn’t just a gimmick - the food is good, too.
 The menu is full of classic Indian dishes, but IndiMex’s strength lies in the “Meat Lovers” section, where you’ll find chicken tikka burritos, quesadillas with masala sauce, and tacos covered in chutney.
 Takeout and delivery available through their website.